Source ↔ Container Correlation

 Why correlation matters

-Section titled “Why correlation matters”Container scans tend to be noisy: a base image might have 200 CVEs, of which only 5 are in packages your code actually uses.
+Section titled “Why correlation matters”Container scans tend to be noisy: a base image might have 200 CVEs, of which only a handful are in packages your code actually uses.
 Source ↔ container correlation surfaces the subset that’s both in your code and deployed in your image — the highest-priority subset for triage.

 A few practical use cases: